INTENT - ERC Funded Project:

 This project aims to use music as a platform to establish a public understanding of AI.
 Through technology development, we will create the conditions to study higher-level theoretical questions on the meaning of creative AI in contemporary culture.
 Three respective work packages will develop: 1) instruments with creative AI; 2) human-AI collaboration in music; and 3) sonic instruments as scientific instruments.
+This PhD post applies to the 2nd work package.
 The project initiates a public discourse on creative AI and develops a theoretical framework describing the transformed notions of self, others and knowledge when we adopt intelligent instruments in our work.

 The research environment

 The candidate will work in the Intelligent Instruments Lab at the Iceland University of the Arts in Reykjavik for the duration of the 3-year scholarship.
-Other lab members are the principal investigator (Thor Magnusson), two postdocs (Jack Armitage and Kit Braybrooke), an instrument maker (Halldor Ulfarsson) and an admin.
-Other lab members include visiting researchers, MA students, local and international collaborators.
-In addition to the lab’s technical workshop, the candidate has access to the university workshops, including 3D printing, laser cutting and CNC.
+Other lab members are the principal investigator (Prof Thor Magnusson), two postdocs (Dr Jack Armitage and Dr Kit Braybrooke), three PhD students (the first one being Victor Shepardson, and the second one is the position advertised here), an instrument maker (Halldor Ulfarsson) and our project manager (Esther Yr Thorvaldsdottir).
+Other lab members include visiting researchers, MA students, together with local and international collaborators.
+In addition to the lab’s technical workshop, the candidate will have access to our music studio, concert hall, the university workshops, including 3D printing, laser cutting and CNC.
 The candidate will be registered for a PhD in Cultural Studies at the University of Iceland and receive academic training through the university’s doctoral studies infrastructure.
-The supervisors will be Prof Thor Magnusson (45% - music at Iceland University of the Arts), Prof Björn Thorsteinsson (45% - philosophy at the University of Iceland), and Prof Andy Clark (10% - philosophy at the University of Sussex).
+The supervisors will be Prof Thor Magnusson (45% - Iceland University of the Arts), Dr Einar Torfi Einarsson (45% - Iceland University of the Arts), and Prof Kate O’Riordan (10% - Dean of Media, Arts and Humanities at the University of Sussex).

-Working in the Intelligent Instruments Lab will involve close collaboration with the lab team on technical and theoretical development, communicating both practical and theoretical findings in concerts, symposia and conferences as well as in written form.
-The post will involve working with international researchers of excellence in our experimental setup, and it will include travel and participation in residencies at international research institutions.
+Working in the Intelligent Instruments Lab will involve a close collaboration with the lab team on technical and theoretical development, communicating both practical and theoretical findings in concerts, symposia and conferences as well as in written form.
+The post will involve organising and participating in experiments in musical performance, equally in the lab and on the musical stage.
+It will involve working with international researchers of excellence in our experimental setup, and include travel and participation in residencies at international research institutions.

-Hold a Master’s degree in one of the following fields: music, computer science, philosophy, cognitive science, cultural studies or psychology.
-Comparable degrees and degrees in related fields will be considered.
+Hold a Master’s degree in one of the following fields: music, sociology, musicology, cultural studies, cognitive science, psychology, philosophy, computer science or music information retrieval.
+Comparable degrees in related fields will be considered.

 Be a good team worker, ready to collaborate with the PI/Director of Studies, postdocs, other PhD students, as well as visiting artists and MA students on shared goals and experiment design.